docker-hy/docker-hy.github.io/docs/getting-started.md

 We welcome contributions to the course material from students and other members of the DevOps community!
 If you notice any mistakes, typos, or errors in the material, please consider submitting a pull request to the course repository on GitHub.

 Thank you in advance for your contributions to this open source project!
-Here you can find the [basic instructions for doing so](https://github.com/docker-hy/docker-hy.github.io#user-content-contributing-to-the-content).

 ### Grading